 b) proper avalanche equipment & training (probe, shovel & beacon)

-c) being with a knowledgable group or “buddy”
+c) being with a knowledgeable group or “buddy”

 d) backcountry travel knowledge and experience